MichaelVerdegaal/tsdda/README.md

 ## TODO

-- Better naming-scheme (the mixing methods overlap already)
 - Frequency Mixing fails if 1 of the signals contains NaN values
-- Better input validation
-- Allow for more input types?
+- Standardized input types and dimensions (+validation)
+- Unit-tests
-- Add post-processing features, to improve augmentations
+- Add more post-processing features, to improve augmentations
   - Modify amplitude
   - Offset presets (i.e. calculate median/mean offset for the user)
-- Consider
+- Update docs